guilhermelhr/unityro/README.md

 ## How to use

-I'll be releasing a standalone executable soon™
+I'll be releasing a standalone executable soon™.

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.